hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > From east to west, from Bow to Turnham Green;
 >
-> They teach for prices any dance you chuse,
+> They teach for prices any dance you choose,
 >
 > For less than shoe-blacks charge for blacking shoes;
 >